-Our business customers purchase products that are reported in the Business Insurance or in the Bond & Specialty Insurance business segments.
+Our business customers purchase products that are reported in the Business Insurance or the Bond & Specialty Insurance business segments.
 Business insurance products include more than insurance policies; business customers also purchase supplemental services, such as risk control and claim handling services.

 Business customers have varying levels of sophistication and often have dedicated risk management teams or departments and legal representation when negotiating insurance contracts, reviewing insurance policies and terms and managing the insurance relationship once a policy is purchased.
 Our business customers are also typically represented by independent, professionally licensed insurance producers in the procurement of insurance coverage.
 As a result, the vast majority of our dealings in the negotiation of insurance contracts are with the insured's or potential insured's representative.
 This remains true after the sale of a policy, as well.
 The independent producer is also generally involved even when we directly communicate with an insured or prospective insured.

-Our methods and channels of communication with our customers take into account their level of sophistication and the resources they have available and include:
+Our methods and channels of communication with our business customers take into account their level of sophistication and the resources they have available and include:

-- Travelers.com Product-Specific Pages.
+Travelers.com Product-Specific Pages.
 We have website pages that provide an overview of product offerings by industry and, where applicable, expanded Insights & Expertise content.
-The information provided includes explanations of industry-specific coverage available for each offered coverage, as well as ways to mitigate and manage the risk associated with these industries. - Travelers Risk Control Customer Portal.
-The Travelers Risk Control Customer Portal includes safety tools and resources for our customers' risk management professionals to help them understand, mitigate and manage their risks. - MyTravelers[®] for Business.
-MyTravelers for Business provides business insurance customers access to safety and risk mitigation resources, claim management capabilities, policy documents, payment options and other tools to manage their insurance needs. - Risk Management Information Services (e-CARMA®).
-For our larger customers with more sophisticated or complex operations, we offer a comprehensive tool, e-CARMA, to give customers the ability to monitor and analyze their risk management information.
-In 2019, we completed several modernization efforts making accessing loss information faster and easier, helping customers make timely and informed decisions to keep their businesses running smoothly. - Webinars and Conference Educational Sessions.
+The information provided includes explanations of industry-specific coverage available, as well as ways to mitigate and manage the risk associated with these industries.

+- MyTravelers® for Business.
+MyTravelers for Business allows customers, based on their business roles, to access insurance documents and billing and claim information.
+In addition, customers can review their claims and claim trends to help them better understand the nature of their exposures and can also access our collection of safety resources to help them better understand, mitigate and manage risk. - Risk Management Information Services (e-CARMA®).
+For our larger customers with more sophisticated or complex operations, we offer e-CARMA®, a comprehensive and customizable analysis tool that makes accessing loss information faster and easier.
+This allows our customers to make timely and informed decisions to keep their businesses running smoothly. - For Agents Portal.
+We offer a tailored portal for our agents and partners, in recognition that they provide counsel and guidance throughout all aspects of a customer's experience with Travelers.
+The For Agents portal provides access to our product and market information, tools for quoting and issuing policies, billing and policy service, claim and risk control information and marketing tools. - Webinars and Conference Educational Sessions.
 We offer in-depth presentations that feature specialists or subject matter experts who explore topics and trends and provide ways to help mitigate risks.
-Further, the Travelers Institute convenes business owners across the country with industry experts to explore solutions to their everyday challenges, such as business continuity planning, access to capital and cybersecurity, through two dedicated symposium series, Small Business - Big Opportunity[®] and Cyber: Prepare, Prevent, Mitigate, Restore[®].

-- Videos.
-We offer short-form content that provides visual examples and information, primarily related to our products and/or loss prevention; topics covered include, for example, the Travelers Early Severity Predictor[®], trends in manufacturing and risks in crane operations. - Newsletters.
+Further, the Travelers Institute convenes business owners across the country with industry experts to explore solutions to their everyday challenges, such as business continuity planning, access to capital and cybersecurity, through two dedicated symposium series, Small Business Big Opportunity® and Cyber: Prepare, Prevent, Mitigate, Restore®. - Videos.
+We offer short-form content that provides visual examples and information, primarily related to our products and/or loss prevention; topics covered include, for example, the Travelers Early Severity Predictor®, trends in manufacturing and risks in crane operations. - Newsletters.
 Our industry-specific newsletters educate our customers regarding how to manage their risks. - Product and Marketing Materials.
 Our electronic and printed materials detail specific product offerings and include product highlight sheets, coverage checklists, policy added-value benefits, risk scenarios and thought leadership white papers.